 Free ionized calcium is measured directly using ion-selective electrodes (direct potentiometry).
 These electrodes are not provided with a routine chemistry analyzer but are available with blood gas analyzers or point of care analyzers (e.g. iStat).

 With this technique, an electrode containing an internal electrolyte solution is immersed in the patient sample, which is separated from the internal solution by a membrane that can detect the electromotive force (EMF) generated by the ions in both solutions.
 This EMF is determined by the difference in concentration of the test ion in the test solution and internal filling solution (test ion at fixed concentration).
 The EMF is predicted by the Nernst equation (see Techniques for more details on the method).

 The concentration of free ionized calcium is measured in mg/dL (conventional units), mEq/L (conventional units), and mmol/L (SI units).
 The conversion formulas are identical to total calcium:

 mg/dL x 0.2495 = mmol/L

 Serum, heparinized plasma (sodium heparin, lithium heparin)

-The stability of ionized calcium with storage differs depending on the species.
+The stability of free ionized calcium with storage differs depending on the species.
 Samples should not be frozen.
-Freezing falsely decreases ionized calcium values (related to an increase in pH or alkalinity that develops during frozen storage).
-When stored at refrigerated or room temperature, ionized calcium values increase due to the drop in pH that comes with cell metabolism.
+Freezing falsely decreases free ionized calcium values (related to an increase in pH or alkalinity that develops during frozen storage).
+When stored at refrigerated or room temperature, free ionized calcium values increase due to the drop in pH that comes with cell metabolism.

 - Serum/heparin plasma: Stable for 240 hours at 4°C, serum also is stable for 72 hours at 20°C. Samples should not be frozen (not stable at 240 hours when stored at -20°C).